Golmohammadi-Mostafa/q-recipe-01/README.md

 ### How to dockerized SpringBoot App & PostgresSQL

 * There is a **Dockerfile** in the root directory `Dockerfile and docker-compose.yml`, this file is used to dockerized the SpringBoot App.

 * The last and most important file is **docker-compose.yml**, which is available in the `recipe` directory, this file contains the configuration which will start the **SpringBoot App** and **PostgresSQL** and make them connected.

 ### Start the Application with the help of Docker

-Go to the `recipe` directory and execute the following command in the terminal
+Go to the `recipe` directory and execute the following commands in the terminal

     1- mvn clea package  2- docker-compose -f docker-compose.yml up --build

 And we are done, the **SpringBoot App** will be starting on port **8080** and **PostgresSQL** is on **5434**